Pak court rejects Imran Khan-backed Sunni Ittehad Council's plea over reserved seats - ExBulletin

 A day ago, Attorney General of Pakistan Mansoor Usman Awan and lawyers of the Pakistan People's Party and the Election Commission of Pakistan (ECP) had completed their arguments.

-The electorate accepted, on March 4, the candidacies of the opposition parties and decided that the seats in the National Assembly and in the provincial assemblies would not remain vacant and would be allocated through a process of proportional representation of political parties on the basis of seats won by political parties. political parties.
+On March 4, the electorate accepted the candidacies of opposing parties and decided that seats in the National Assembly and provincial assemblies would not remain vacant and would be allocated through a process of proportional representation of political parties based on seats won by political parties.

 Although more than 90 independent candidates backed by Khan's PTI won the maximum number of seats in the National Assembly, the Pakistan Muslim League-Nawaz (PML-N) led by former Prime Minister Nawaz Sharif and the Party Pakistan People's Party (PPP) led by former Foreign Minister Bilawal Bhutto reached a post-election deal and formed a coalition government last week.